 The adjusted sample size yielded a response rate from almost a third of the pool of potential participants.
 This represents a small proportion of newly qualified radiographers employed within the selected major trauma centres and is less representative of the newly qualified radiographer population as a whole.
 A post hoc power analysis of the study indicated that owing to the low response rate the estimated effect was reduced and was between .40 and .50.22 Due to the presence of non-response bias, extrapolation of any generalisations should be made cautiously.
 It must be acknowledged that whilst offering useful insight a self-reported survey has limitations and cannot be considered a true measurement of skill or ability.

 The anonymous nature of the study permitted any radiographer to potentially respond to the survey and provide false information that would skew the findings in an inaccurate way.
-Additionally, due to the self-selecting nature of the sample, participants may only have had motivation to respond if the topic was of interest to them and this should be recognised as potentially skewing the results.
+Additionally, due to the self-selecting nature of the sample, participants may only have had motivation to respond if the topic was of interest to them and this should also be recognised as potentially skewing the results.
 Given that almost 10% of respondents trained outside of England or overseas, it should be acknowledged that the curricula employed during their training may not have included image interpretation teaching to the level in which UK HEIs do.
 It is important to appreciate the potential negative impact of this on the results.
 Consequently, it is difficult to appreciate the readiness of newly qualified radiographers to participate in a PCE system based on self-perceived confidence alone.
 The most appropriate approach for assessing image interpretation abilities might be for participants to undertake an observer performance assessment following graduation, prior to starting any employment.
 Therefore, the next stage for this area of research would be to carry out an image interpretation study with a larger sample size over a longer period of time.
 This will help to generate a more accurate portrayal of the abnormality description abilities of newly qualified radiographers and to determine the presence and extent of any educational issues that may exist.

 Conclusion